 Differentiating between military activity and civil resistance to British Rule is problematic.
 For instance, it was the success of the Dáil loan that financed IRA activities, while the latter enforced the judgements of Dáil courts.
 But it was the often neglected activities of local authorities, cultural and sporting organisations, and above all the Labour movement that made Ireland ungovernable.

-This year, Universities Ireland will be running the Decade of Centenaries Conference online.
-This is both a contingency in response to the global pandemic and also an opportunity to reach new and wider audiences as part of our remit to bring audiences from North, South, and further afield together in the shared pursuit of historical understanding.
-The conference will be hosted online on 7 November 2020 where panellists will present via Zoom.
-Papers will be circulated in advance of the conference for those who wish to read further into the content being presented.
-The format of each session will encompass a presentation by each speaker and then a Q&A session with all speakers on that panel facilitated by the chair.
+This year, Universities Ireland was hosted the Decade of Centenaries Conference online.
+This is both a contingency in response to the global pandemic and was also an opportunity to reach new and wider audiences as part of our remit to bring audiences from North, South, and further afield together in the shared pursuit of historical understanding.